grgliner/voxResources/README.md

 * key: 8
 * hcdf: [1x1198 double]

+### Note: See usicGenreClassificationInformation.pdf in this folder for a description of the features.

 # Tools folder
 We have included some matlab tools to help get started with the data.